Information for patients

 What will happen after my stress echo?

-You will be able to go home after this.
+You will be able to go home after this if you feel well enough.

 Can I drive home after my procedure?